Fusion dance: History

-In 2004, Lindy Booty, a weekend event held in both San Francisco & Sacramento, was a Lindy Hop event that likely had a strong influence on the growth of Fusion, as they played a fair amount of non-Lindy Hop music (Blues, Rock n Roll, & a smattering of other styles) which encouraged dancers to try to fuse their Lindy Hop movement with other styles of music.
-There were probably lots of other Lindy Hop events (and probably even some non-Lindy Hop events) that had some similar influence as well.
+in 2004, Lindy Booty, a weekend event held in both San Francisco and Sacramento, was a Lindy Hop event that likely had a strong influence on the growth of Fusion.
+The event featured a significant amount of non-Lindy Hop music (Blues, Rock 'n' Roll, and a smattering of other styles), encouraging dancers to fuse their Lindy Hop movements with other styles of music.
+Similar influences probably came from other Lindy Hop events and possibly some non-Lindy Hop events as well.

 Technique

 Fusion dance may employ any dance technique, or arbitrary combination of techniques, associated with any type of dance.
 It usually incorporates dance partnering techniques such as connection, extension-compression, and frame, and may also utilise other techniques such as ballet technique, contact improvisation, and popping.

 In a typical dance, a lead-follow approach is used in which one partner prompts moves and the other responds to them.
 To a greater extent than many other dance forms, fusion decouples the dance roles from their historically associated genders.
 Fusion culture also places significant emphasis on consent between partners.